Timofey-Makhankov/Tic-Tac-Toe-Website/README.md

 ---

+## Decision

+The first and most inportant point is the decision, who does which task.
+We decided, that Aurora will do the userinterface in HTML and CSS, Timofey will do the backend programming with Java and J-Query and Ruben will do the text for the ReadMe file and make the final tests.
+We will also help each other if we need some help.
+Aurora decided to make the design with HTML and CSS because it's the only programming language she knows for frontend stuff.
+Timofey Decided to work with Java because he already did some stuff with Java and he uses J-Query for helping him to not write so much code.
+Ruben decide to write in a ReadMe file in our github, because everyone can change something in this file and it's easy for everyone to write in.

+---

 ## Planning

 We started to give each of us some tasks we have to work at.
 We also made a Docs file with the keydates of the project, the milestones, the To-Do list, the requirements and the description of the project.